tomcarbon/Quick-Note/README.md

  **HOW IT WORKS:**

- qn saves a little .txt file in its directory. qnl displays all those files to the screen.
+ qn saves a little .txt file in its directory (~/.qn). qnl displays all those files to the screen.

  **WHY:**